This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 If you are not looking for the fastest drive from SF to LA, there are alternatives.
 One alternative is the medium drive time route, better known as “the 101” (US Highway 101).
 You can do some sightseeing and still get to Southern California in a day.

 On the 101, you will be just east of the coastal range for a large part of the drive.
 So while you won’t see the ocean, you will have trees and, in general, a more scenic route.
 The usual time on this route: 8 to 10 hours depending on your stops.

 If you have the luxury of time, driving Highway 1 – the California Coastal Highway is a scenic wonderland.
 The coastal route is not one you should rush through.

 You will go through Monterey Bay, Big Sur, San Simeon (Hearst Castle), San Luis Obispo, Santa Barbara, and Malibu before reaching Los Angeles.
 Each of these Cities is worthy of a long stopover.
 This trip is a beautiful long weekend getaway all by itself.

 Many consider flying the fastest way between SF and LA, and it is.
 But there are a couple of reasons people feel driving is a better choice.

 The time and hassle it actually takes to fly to Los Angeles can be frustrating.
 When you add in getting to the airport and then to your final destination at the other end, the total time spent is at least 3 hours and 40 minutes.

-The time it takes to drive to or from LA is around 6 hours and 15 minutes (400 miles @ 65 miles per hour).
+The fastest drive from SF to LA is around 6 hours and 15 minutes (400 miles @ 65 miles per hour) on I-5.
 Yes, driving takes a little longer, but it is usually cheaper and can be more efficient.